HPMortys/Test1/README.md

    ![](https://imgur.com/5Qjgffn.png)

    Then let's create a an object of class.
-Weights of model models/craft_mlt_25k.h5 & models/crnn_kurapan.h5 are downloaded by url (in the keras-ocr code) and cached in parent folder ~/models.
+Weights of model models/craft_mlt_25k.h5 & models/crnn_kurapan.h5 will be downloaded by url (in the keras-ocr code) and cached in parent folder ~/models.
    ```
    # keras-ocr will automatically download pretrained
    # weights for the detector and recognizer.